sfbenitez/ubuntu_16.04-symfony/README.md

 # FAQ

 * Where did the 'parameters.yml' file come from?
-  * Parameters file is dinamically generated from templates on container startup.
-You can modify default container templates at 'assets/var/www/html/app/config/parameters.yml'
+  * Parameters file is dinamically generated from "SYMFONY_*" environment variables on container startup.
+You can modify default container environment variables on each docker-compose file

 # Contributing